Background: Meditation’s health benefits

 Does this mean that the study is worthless or misleading?
 Absolutely not!
-The study was very transparent in its intention and scope, and it succeeds in accomplishing its aim of documenting specific negative experiences that some meditators report. it remains important, however, to not draw conclusions from the study that are not warranted from its results.
+The study was very transparent in its intention and scope.
+It succeeds in accomplishing its aim of documenting specific negative meditation experiences.
+However, we cannot draw conclusions from the study that are not warranted from its results.

 – Concerns ignore fact that meditation’s benefits likely outweigh potential for harm

-Another problem with concluding “a study of meditators revealed they have a lot of negative experiences.
-I guess meditation must be dangerous” would be that it’s shortsighted.
+Concluding “a study of meditators revealed that negative meditation experiences are common.
+I guess meditation must be unsafe” would be shortsighted.
 How many positive things in life involve negative experiences?
 Having a relationship end doesn’t mean that dating is a bad idea.
 Having a bad professor doesn’t mean that college was a bad idea.
 How many rewarding things in life are completely free of unpleasantness?
-Many of the research subjects continued their meditation practice after having these experiences, which suggests that they may have found them to be speed bumps rather than roadblocks.
+Many of the research subjects continued their meditation practice after having these experiences.
+This suggests that they may have found them to be speed bumps rather than roadblocks.

-– The study doesn’t establish causality (nor claim to)
+– The study doesn’t establish what caused the negative meditation experiences (nor claim to)

-It is difficult in a retrospective study to draw conclusions about what factors caused which problems.
-As the study authors point out, the best way to do that is to use a randomized clinical trial (RCT), which is typically a large and expensive project for researchers to undertake.
-Perhaps an RCT on meditation will be done at some point that will document the same negative experiences this retrospective study examined.
+It is difficult in a study of this sort to draw conclusions about what factors caused which problems.
+As the study authors point out, the best way to do that is to use a randomized clinical trial (RCT).
+Such a study is typically large and expensive.
+Perhaps an RCT will be done at some point that will document the same meditation experiences that this study examined.
 Such a study would be a great contribution to our understanding of meditation’s effects.
-Given the results of the present study, we certainly cannot dismiss the possibility that meditation caused the experiences reported by the meditators.
+Given the results of the present study, we cannot dismiss the possibility that meditation caused the experiences reported by the meditators.

 Meditation is generally a safe practice that produces many scientifically documented healthful effects, especially for those with mood or anxiety disorders.
 It has positive impact even for many without mood or anxiety disorders.
-Meditation also has been associated with some negative experiences, many of which were documented in the recent study published in PLOS One.
-However, based on the scientific literature on meditation and its effects, you are statistically more likely to experience the healthful effects of meditation than to be meaningfully affected by the negative experiences described in the study.
+Meditation also has been associated with some negative experiences, many of which were documented in the recent study.
+However, based on what we know about meditation and its effects, you are more likely to experience the healthful effects of meditation than to be have negative meditation experiences described in the study.

 – Mindfulness meditation resources